Texera/AmberOnOrleans/README.md

 You can ignore all the warnings and it takes time to build the connection.

 Make sure you see "Silo Started!" on all the machines before proceeding to step 4.
 ### 5.On machine A, follow from step 3 or 4 of the tutorial above.
+The table file should be stored in HDFS for other machine to access and you will need to use HDFS Restful link as the path of the table file.(e.g. http://128.295.2.45:9870/webhdfs/v1/datasets/lineitem.tbl)